Heel stick blood sample

-Negative (galactosemia is not
+Negative (galactosemia is not present)

-Positive (galactosemia is
+Positive (galactosemia is present)

 The normal values listed here-called a reference range-are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.

 Galactose-1-phosphate uridyltransferase (GPT) test (blood)

 18.5-28.5 units per gram (U/g) of hemoglobin (1.19-1.84 milliunits per mole of hemoglobin [mU/mol Hb]): The person does not have galactosemia.